 “[The formula] aids in easy removal of hair color from the skin.
 INOA hair color lifts away from the skin as it is emulsified—massaged—at the shampoo bowl before rinsing,” the stylist explains.

-If it’s bleach that’s fallen on your skin, a wet towel is the right choice to help minimize any harmful effects.
+If bleach has fallen on your skin, a wet towel can help to minimize any harmful effects.

 How To Get Hair Color Off Your Skin At Home